ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### autoplay
-Allows the iframe to to start playing after the player is loaded
+Allows the iframe to to start playing after the player is loaded.

 Default: `false`